setrar/DigitalSystems/vhdl/lab01/README.md

 A timing report is available in `ct.timing.rpt`.
 Open it and check that you do not have critical warnings or errors in the "_checking_" sections.
-Our design is full combinatorial with no specific performance goal, reason why we did not put any timing constraints on it.
+Our design is purely combinatorial with no specific performance goal, reason why we did not put any timing constraints on it.
 If we had put timing constraints, the last sections and tables would report whether they are met or not.

 The main synthesis result is in `ct.bit`.